-Share any business-related knowledge that you possess, which would not be common knowledge for the average person, but they would likely pay to learn.
-Examples are: how to leverage LinkedIn effectively for your small business, how to write blogs to get noticed by bigger publications or something simple like accounting.
+Share any business-related knowledge that you possess that isn’t common knowledge for the average person but something they would likely pay to learn.
+Examples include how to leverage LinkedIn effectively for your small business, how to write blogs to get noticed by bigger publications, or something simple like accounting.

 Maggie Aland, Fit Small Business

 If you are knowledgeable about how to operate a YouTube channel and how to use the different features of the platform, you can work as a manager for an account.
 YouTube has added a feature wherein one account can be managed by several people.
 It depends on your agreement with the account owner, but some of your functions could include uploading videos (you can use Hootsuite to schedule your posts), responding to and leaving comments, thinking of video ideas and titles, writing the video descriptions and including links, and promoting the videos on various social media platforms.
 You can create an account on freelancing platforms, such as Upwork or Fiverr, to offer your video creation and editing services.